TarusKip/web_scrapping_beautifulsoup/README.md

 # web_scrapping_beautifulsoup
-I use the Beautiful Soup library to scrap the web for newheadlines then perform sentiment analysis on the data.
+Using the Beautiful Soup library to scrap the web for newheadlines then perform sentiment analysis on the data.

 The data (news headlines) will be downloaded from 3 websites: Business Daily, The Standard, Nation Africa.